supermanzer/MyNotes/notes/projects.ndbc-reader.design.domain.models.md

 ## Models
 * `DataPackage` - This is a `dataclass` that used to encapsulate the details of an individual data package provided from an NDBC data station.
 Examples are the standard meteorogical data (`stdmet`), continuous wind data (`cwind`), and others.

+* `DataPackages` - This is a basic class that stores instances of `DataPackage` and will be a property of the `DataStation` class.
+The primary responsibilities will be to add new or append to existing `DataPackage` instances as well as return a `DataPackage` instance when requested.

 * `DataStation` - This model represents the physical station where instruments are deployed and measurements are collected.